Archive Negative Effects of Social Media on Physical Health

 • Set a schedule for when you can use social media apps

 If you’re trying to prevent the negative effects of social media on your child, your job might be a bit more difficult.
 To make parenting easier, you can install a parental control app.
-Such apps can enable you to manage your child’s screen time from wherever you are.
+Such apps can enable you to prevent your child from spending more time on social media from wherever you are.
 Making a schedule can easily stop your child from using social media before bed.

 Woman checking social media in bed